JuliusJuutilainen/CI-test/README.md

 TODO:
 - nothing currently needs to be done here.
 Test succesful.
+- Fine tuning:
+  - only build/update when application files have been changed
+  - Changing main/master branch should create new medium/major release tag...

 Notes:
 - This is a test repo.
 The app should only print "Hello World"